I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 "Do you even know just how long I had to save on a teacher's salary?"

 "However, it still has its most important property."
-The teacher cackled, still hopping, heels barely missing Ria.
+The teacher cackled as she held it up, still hopping, heels barely missing Ria.

 "BetaBreastMaximus 200 knockout smoke deploying!
 Sleep well, brats.
 Its gonna be super entertaining when you wake up!"

-And that was all Ria remembered was the teacher tossing the Maximus 200 like a grenade as smoke filled the air.
+And the last thing Ria remembered was the teacher tossing the Maximus 200 like a grenade and smoke filling the air...